Notice: This page requires JavaScript to function properly.

 4. Set

-bookAccessing Elements of a Tuple
+bookAccessing Elements in a Tuple

 Accessing elements in a tuple is straightforward and works the same way as with lists.
 Simply specify the index number inside square brackets.
 Remember, indexing starts at 0, just like with lists.